OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

      * [AI Factory Deployment on Scaleway Cloud]({{% relref "/solutions/deployment_blueprints/ai-ready_opennebula/cd_cloud"%}})
 {{< /alert >}}

-As Large Language Models (LLMs) are increasingly adopted across industries, ensuring their inference performance is optimized and validated has become a critical part of the deployment process.
+As industries adopt Large Language Models (LLMs), optimization and validation of their inference performance is a critical part of the deployment.
 Efficient inference is essential to guarantee that LLMs deliver high-quality results while maintaining scalability, responsiveness, and cost-effectiveness.

-The LLM Inference Benchmarks focus on measuring performance metrics during the model serving process, i.e. the efficiency of inference, rather than the quality of the generated result.
-Metrics assessed by this type of benchmarks typically include:
+The LLM Inference Benchmarks focus on measuring performance metrics during the model serving process rather than the quality of the generated result.
+Metrics assessed by this type of benchmarks include:
-  - **Latency**: How fast the model responds to a request.
+  - **Latency**: how fast the model responds to a request.
-  - **Throughput**: The number of requests the model can handle per unit of time.
+  - **Throughput**: the number of requests the model can handle per unit of time.
-  - **Stability**: Model serving consistency under varying loads.
+  - **Stability**: model serving consistency under varying loads.

-The following guide provides the necessary steps and best practices to perform LLM inference benchmarking with OpenNebula.
+In this guide you will find the necessary steps and best practices to perform LLM inference benchmarking with OpenNebula.

 ## The vLLM Inference Framework